Quinton Patton: San Francisco 49ers

+2013 season

-Patton was selected by the San Francisco 49ers in the fourth round, with the 128th overall pick, of the 2013 NFL Draft.
-So stimulated by his new team that he flew at once to San Francisco, Patton was warned away from the 49ers training camp lest the organization receive a fine for his early presence, which would have been a violation of NFL league rules.
+Patton was selected by the San Francisco 49ers in the fourth round, with the 128th overall pick, of the 2013 NFL draft.
+So excited by his new team that he flew at once to San Francisco, Patton was warned away from the 49ers training camp lest the organization receive a fine for his early presence, which would have been a violation of NFL league rules.
 Nevertheless, Patton's action rebounded in his favor when Coach Jim Harbaugh took favorable notice of Patton's enthusiasm.

-2013 season: Rookie year

 Patton started the season as a backup to the 49ers' No. 3 receiver, Mario Manningham.
 Having suffered a foot fracture that sidelined him after the fourth game of the season, Patton sat out virtually all of his rookie year with the 49ers and had one reception for zero yards prior to the final regular season game against the Arizona Cardinals.

 However, Patton made a substantial impact in the Arizona game, most notably by catching a 29-yard sideline pass on the final drive of the game, which enabled the 49ers' winning field goal.
 Patton also sprinted for 26 yards on the first 49er series in the contest as well as throwing an important block later in the first quarter that helped create a long reception by fellow receiver Anquan Boldin.
 Coach Harbaugh praised Patton's comeback from his injury and stated he was "excited" by Patton's progress.
 The 49ers had been limited by the lack of a full complement of receiving options during most of the 2013 season.

 Patton had no receptions in his first NFL playoff game against the Green Bay Packers at Lambeau Field, but made a notable 23-yard reception against the Carolina Panthers in his second post season experience, for the game's initial first down.

 2014 season

-Patton played in only 4 games throughout the 2014 season.
-In the regular season finale against the Arizona Cardinals, he caught a very critical pass for a 35-yard reception as the 49ers won by a score of 20-17.
+Patton played in only four games throughout the 2014 season.
+In the regular season finale against the Arizona Cardinals, he caught a very critical pass for a 35-yard reception as the 49ers won by a score of 20–17.